MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-teacher.md

 - Difficulty finding engaging content between beginner and intermediate levels.
 - It's challenging to search online for language concepts when you observe grammar or informal speech but don't how to label it.
 - Need for specific phrases beyond basics, like dentist appointments or describing your specific hobbies and your home country.
-- Uncertainty about learning structure and identifying weaknesses.
+- Uncertainty about my learning path structure and identifying my weaknesses.
 - A desire for having someone to practice with over text or voice, any time of day, for as long as a want.
 Especially on a train commute.